Polymeowial/american-option-valuation/README.md

 where __Immediate exercise pay-off__ = $\max(Strike - S_{t_k} ,0)$ <br> <br>
 and __Continuation value__ is estimated using a linear regression on stock price $S_{t_k}$ wrt the discount of ``RealizedPayOff`` from previuous time ($t_{k+1}$), specifically, it is the fitted value of this regression.
 The functional form of the regression used in this project is a 3rd-degree polynomial.

-Continue this process backwardly till time 0, we obtain the ``RealizedPayOff`` values at time 0, average these we will get the valuation for American put.
+This backward induction continues until time 0, where we obtain a set of ``RealizedPayOff`` values at time 0 for each path.
+The final estimate of the American put option’s value is the average of these payoffs.

 ## Covergence test